Sandesh (magazine): Centenary year

 2013 was the centenary year of the founding of the magazine by Upendrakishore Ray.
 It was also his 150th birth anniversary, since he started the magazine when he was 50 years old.
 The "Nababarsha" (Bengali New Year) special issue of Sandesh was published in the second week of May 2013, commemorating the 150th birth anniversary of Upendrakishore.

 The 300-page Saradiya annual issue, scheduled to be published in September/October 2013, was to have a special section with articles about the centenary.

 The centenary of Sandesh was celebrated from 28 to 31 December 2013 with a special exhibition held at "Nandan" and other functions including film shows.
 A special issue of Sandesh celebrating the centenary year was published in December.

 Latest status

 Early in 2014, Sandesh returned to its office at 172/3, Rashbehari Avenue, Kolkata.
 Since then the regularity of publication has improved somewhat.
 Now one annual (Saradiya) issue of over 300 pages is published along with four other issues usually of 96 pages each.
 A series of recent special issues have been popular and the circulation of the magazine is increasing slowly.
 It was through Sandesh that new-age popular writers like Rajesh Basu came to the fore.

-The February 2017 issue had a Sonar Kella cover story and the April 2017 issue had a Narayan Gangopadhyay cover story.